Wolfcast/BrowserDetection/docs/files/BrowserDetection.php.txt

  * 2010.
 Chris' class was based on the original work from Gary White.
  *
  * Updates:
  *
+ * 2025-03-23: Version 2.9.9
+ *  + Added macOS Sequoia detection for browsers that still correctly report the macOS version.
+ *
  * 2024-04-21: Version 2.9.8
  *  + Added macOS Sonoma and macOS Ventura detection.
 Note that all the majors Web browsers have reported macOS Catalina